 • Retinal Issues (e.g., AMD, Diabetic Retinopathy): Conditions affecting the retina require the care of a retinal specialist.
 They are experts in managing complex issues like age-related macular degeneration (AMD), diabetic eye disease, and retinal detachments.

 • Children’s Eye Conditions (e.g., Myopia, Squints): A child’s eyes are still developing, and their conditions require specialised care.
-A paediatric ophthalmologist is trained to diagnose and manage issues like childhood myopia, amblyopia (lazy eye), and strabismus (squints) in a child-friendly environment.
+A pediatric ophthalmologist is trained to diagnose and manage issues like childhood myopia, amblyopia (lazy eye), and strabismus (squints) in a child-friendly environment.

 Step 3: Prepare a Checklist of Questions for Your Consultation